ahmed-okkio/Portfolio/README.md

 # Personal Portfolio

-This is my personal portfolio that is built using ReactJS
+This is my personal portfolio built on React